davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 ## Predefinied updaters

-JMathAnim has some useful updaters defined
+JMathAnim has some useful updaters defined that maybe useful:

 ### Camera always ajusted to objects

 With the `CameraAlwaysAdjusting`  updater, you can force the camera to show all objects in the scene.
 The camera will zoom out when needed, but not zoom in.
+Admits 3 parameters: the camera (currently there is only one), and the horizontal and vertical gaps.
+For example:

 ```java
 registerUpdateable(new CameraAlwaysAdjusting(camera, .1, .1));